shader-slang/slang/docs/user-guide/08-compiling.md

 ```

 #### Creating a standalone executable example
-How to compile a .slang file to standalone executable?

-This example compiles and runs a host-callable style Slang unit.
+This example compiles and runs a CPU host-callable style Slang unit.

 ```hlsl
 // cpu.slang